richdynamix/capistrano-ghostinspector/README.md

     $ gem install capistrano-ghostinspector

-And the add
+And the add the following to the top of your `deploy.rb` file

-	`require 'capistrano-ghostinspector'` at the top of your `deploy.rb` file
+	`require 'capistrano-ghostinspector'`

 ## Configuration